A step-by-step guide to growing cucumbers in pots

-- At this point, if they’ve been growing in a soilless mix, you can give a little bit of diluted half-strength liquid fertilizer.
+- At this point, if they’ve been growing in a soilless mix, you can give a little bit of diluted half-strength liquid fertilizer, like fish emulsion (stinky but effective!).
 Remember that seedlings generally don’t need much and too much fertilizer can burn delicate roots.
 So go easy!
 If they germinated in potting soil with fertilizer mixed in, no need to add more at this stage.

 Start cucumber from seedlings